 This is an "FTP" utility for both PCs and Macs.

 This is an AMAZING and free application that can completely replace handheld mathematical graphing calculators.
 Very highly recommended!
-Here is an interactive visual example made with GeoGebra that combines the concepts of a regression equation, the slope of a line, and the y-intercept.
+Here is an interactive visual example made with GeoGebra that combines the concepts of a regression equation ("equation of the line"), the slope of a line, and the y-intercept.